 One of my favourite places to go from Chippenham is Westonbirt Arboretum, located near the Cotswold village of Tetbury and a neighbour to Highgrove, Prince Charles’ estate.
 The arboretum had its start in 1829 through the efforts of landowner Robert Stayner Holford, and it was extended by his son throughout the 19th century, benefitting from the mania for plant collecting during Victorian times.
 It passed into the hands of the Forestry Commission in 1956, and today comprises over 18,000 trees and shrubs on 600 acres.
 These can be viewed from nearly 17 miles of pathways that wind their way through two distinct sections, the Old Arboretum and Silk Wood.
-Made the National Arboretum for the country in 2001, it houses a number of “champion” trees, for example the biggest or largest of their species, and a national collection of Japanese maples and cultivars.
+Made the National Arboretum for the country in 2001, it houses a number of “champion” trees, those that are the tallest or best example of their species, and a national collection of Japanese maples and cultivars.

 It’s these, the acers, that most people flock to see at this time of year.
 They turn the woodland into a riot of colour, their vibrant reds, oranges, and yellows forming nature’s version of stained glass.
 A visit to Westonbirt is always the highlight of my autumn.